 How you are going to duplicate your efforts at scale can be a big part of how you form your early teams and operations strategy.
 The ability to engage customers and repeat performance in new territories is key to capturing market-share quickly and this can be done easier if you build your sales organization for scale from the beginning.
 What works for you in your current market might not work as well in others and it’s good to know the factors that drive success.
 Where are you planning to go and why are those ideal locations for expansion?
 What early traction and industry trends can you show from those areas to help confirm your market hypothesis?

 What is the future of the company?
 How is it leveraging its current market and how are they positioned in relation to competitors?
 How is what you are doing today contributing to the further growth potential of the company?
 Demonstrating the return on investment is key and investors want assurance that the business will grow over time.
 That is the main benefit to getting in early.
-There is not a lot of tangible information on what has or hasn’t worked, and they can get a deal by taking a risk.
+There is not a lot of tangible information on what has or hasn’t worked.
+They can get a deal by taking a risk.
 The more potential they seen in the operation and team, the easier it is for them to take the risk – especially if there are strong innovation paths in the current captured market segments.

 If you’re still convinced that you need a pitch deck template, download our here.